 As you might expect from a new casino in Arizona, the Apache Sky Casino contains hundreds of state-of-the-art high-energy slot machines, including a string of progressives.
 There’s also a stylish Sky Bar and the Apache Sky patio where DJs play long into the night.

 There’s also the Fort McDowell Casino which originally launched in 1992.
 It is one of the latest casinos to undergo a comprehensive refurbishment.
 It relaunched and rebranded its brand-new casino floor in October 2020.
-Its new casino entertainment facility costs in the region of $120 million, providing 166,341 square feet of prime-grade gaming space.
-The We-Ko-Pa Casino now offers more than 900 slot games, multiple table game variants, as well as a dedicated poker room and bingo hall.
+Its new casino entertainment facility costs the region $120 million, providing 166,341 square feet of prime-grade gaming space.
+The We-Ko-Pa Casino now offers more than 900 slot games, and multiple table game variants, as well as a dedicated poker room and bingo hall.

 The We-Ko-Pa Casino also features nine on-site eateries and bars, ensuring nightlife for guests of the Tucson resort.